B3000Kcn/minimize-zotero-to-tray/README.md

 ### How It Works

 The `.xpi` plugin file contains the `tray_helper.exe` executable.
 When Zotero starts, the plugin extracts this helper program to a temporary directory and runs it.
 The helper's main jobs are to create the tray icon and register the global hotkey.
-When you click the icon or press the hotkey, it notifies the main Zotero plugin via a local TCP socket to show or hide the Zotero window.
+When you click the icon or press the hotkey, it notifies the main Zotero plugin via a local TCP socket to perform the appropriate action (show or toggle).

 ### ⚠️ Important Note on Zotero Crashes